What is shoulder surfing?

 Technology has made shoulder surfing much easier.
 The abundant availability of digital cameras means shoulder surfers can snoop from a distance.
 Keeping your employees and corporate information secure by using best practices will prevent your business from becoming victims of shoulder surfers.
 Here are 8 tips to prevent shoulder surfing:

-2. Stay aware of your surroundings – Find a secluded spot, away from the crowd, where you can conduct private business.
-Try to work with your back to a wall which will prevent others from looking over your shoulder.
-Refrain from verbally confirming passwords, security codes, or other personal information publicly and over the phone.
+Find a private spot, away from the public, where you can conduct any business privately.
+Working with your back against a wall which will prevent others from looking over your shoulder.
+Refrain from verbally communicating passwords, PINs, or other personal sensitive data over the phone in public.

-4. Protect PINs – Most financial insitituations recommend covering the keypad when you enter a PIN, but only a few people take this advice seriously.
-Shielding the PIN pad as you enter your PIN is a good way to prevent shoulder surfing from becoming a problem.
+Most financial insitituations recommend covering the keypad when you enter a PIN, but only a few people take this advice seriously.
+Shielding the PIN pad, with your non-dominant hand, as you enter your PIN is an effective way to prevent shoulder surfing from becoming an issue.
 If you feel you have been watched while entering your PIN, change it immediately.
 As part of security best practice, change your PIN regularly thoughout the year.